- 1 Introduction

 - When manage project teams, you can set team members as limited users.
 Then they can only act on what is related to them.

-Limited Group and Limited User can only edit story/task/bug/etc. that is linked to themselves, and they cannot add story/task/bug/etc.
+Limited User group can only edit story/task/bug/etc. that is linked to themselves, and they cannot add story/task/bug/etc.

-By being linked to themselves, it means to the content of AssignTo/Done/Cancelled/etc., and it doesn't mean the content of Mailto.
+By being linked to themselves, it means to the content of AssignedTo/Done/Cancelled/etc.

-If you want to have access to a bug, you have to have the access to the product and the project that the bug is linked to.
+If you want to access to a bug, you have to have the Privilege to the product and the project that the bug is linked to.